irush-cs/slurm-scripts/slurm-resource-monitor.md

 ### AllowedUnusedCPUs, AllowedUnusedGPUs

 Number of CPUs or GPUs to allow to be unused.
+These can be set per user in `~/.slurm-resource-monitor`.

 ### AllowedUnusedCPUPercent, AllowedUnusedGPUPercent

 If the percentage of sampling that didn't use more than that allowed unused resource is higher than the AllowedUnusedCPUPercent (or AllowedUnusedGPUPercent), a notification is sent.

+These can be set per user in `~/.slurm-resource-monitor`.

 ### MinMonitoredPercent